 The Company settled the Belgian regulatory proceeding in February 2016 by acknowledging certain anticompetitive practices and conduct and agreeing to pay a fine of \$1,962, which was paid in March 2016.
-With respect to the Belgian regulatory matter, during the first quarter of fiscal 2019, the Company paid \$2,402 towards certain aspects related to this matter, which are under appeal.
-As of July 5, 2020 and March 31, 2020, the Company did not have a reserve balance related to these matters.
+With respect to the Belgian regulatory matter, during fiscal 2019, the Company paid \$2,402 towards certain aspects related to this matter, which are under appeal.
+As of October 4, 2020 and March 31, 2020, the Company did not have a reserve balance related to these matters.

-The foregoing estimate of losses is based upon currently available information for these proceedings.
-However, the precise scope, timing and time period at issue, as well as the final outcome of the investigations or customer claims, remain uncertain.
+The precise scope, timing and time period at issue, as well as the final outcome of the investigations or customer claims, remain uncertain.
 Accordingly, the Company's estimate may change from time to time, and actual losses could vary.